Arpan-206/medusa-svelte/README.md

 ### Description

 It is a quickstarter for [Medusa](https://medusajs.com) with [Svelte](https://svelte.dev) as the frontend framework.
-It is very basic but you need to start somewhere :wink: .
+It is very basic but you need to start somewhere :wink:.
 It is enough to get your projects started.
 It is also a good example of how to use Medusa with Svelte.

 ### Preview